-For data sources or virtual connections data that Tableau Online can't reach directly, you can use Tableau Bridge to keep data fresh.
+For data sources or virtual connections data that Tableau Cloud can't reach directly, you can use Tableau Bridge to keep data fresh.
 For example, use Bridge when your data source connects to data hosted behind a firewall.

 Who can use it